Here’s How I Landed My Dream Job Working With IBM Watson | Fast Company | The Future Of Business

 At first, I wanted to be a doctor.
 But I realized that I love the business world, so I majored in finance with a minor in biology.
 After college I did pharmaceutical sales.
 But I wanted to learn a bit of more of the technical side, so I went to work for an electronic medical record company (EMR).
 That’s where I spent the majority of my mid-twenties, focusing on how to get hospitals up and running [using their services].
 I worked on the pharmacy side, creating a pharmacy product for the company and launching it in the market.

 Some of my work at the EMR company was in detention centers and jails, figuring out the best way to get medicine to inmates.
-My job was to go in and say, ‘Let’s figure out how to get the pharmacy to run more efficiently so that we can get the medication to the right inmates.’
+My job was to go in and say, “Let’s figure out how to get the pharmacy to run more efficiently so that we can get the medication to the right inmates.”
 To figure these things out, it took thinking about all the different steps and strategy behind it to make sure the inmates were safe and also getting the medication they needed.

 How I Got This Job

-With the EMR job, we launched a brand new product.
+With the EMR job, we launched a brand-new product.
 It went to many different markets, including government-sponsored hospitals, private hospitals, and international markets.
 It was great experience to launch and kick-start and figure out how to get the product out.
 I got this IBM job because a friend reached out to me and said that IBM was starting a technical team that’s built around the partnership program for Watson.
 I always loved technology–even at the EMR job I used it to create the new program.
 So I put my resume together and shot it out to him.

 Even when it wasn’t necessarily AI, I always wanted to be on the cutting edge of technology.
 With Watson, I could become familiar with the technology just by exploring the developer cloud online.
-You see it all there, you see all the different APIs, you see demos to each of the APIs.
+You see it all there, you see all the different APIs (application program interfaces), you see demos to each of the APIs.
 The nice thing about where we are today is you or I could go on there right now and start playing with it.
 You don’t need a developer to understand the basics and use it.

 What My Job Is Like